Gabri432/java-unimi/README.md

 ## Notes
 - The programs may not be much efficient as the porpuse of this repository was just for making practice with Java features.
+- Each program (or class) has been tested with all the inputs provided by the respective exersices.

 ### Java version
 ```